Auto Body and Collision Technician Apprentice Level 3 (E-pprentice) (ACAP 3003)

-In this course students learn to prepare for structural repairs including structural measuring and component removal.
-Advanced welding is a focus including squeeze-type resistance spot welding (STRSW), bronze welding, and multi-position steel structural welding.
-Students receive hands-on training for repair, replacement, and sectioning procedures for welded-on, weld-bonded and rivet-bonded body panels.
-Mechanical components such as; heating, cooling, climate control, powertrain, exhaust, fuel systems and the deactivation/reactivation of alternate fuel systems are also addressed.
-Additionally, basic electrical component diagnosis and repair, supplemental restrain systems, pre/post-scanning, damage estimating, and final inspections are explored.
+This blended delivery course provides Level 3 technical training for apprentices in the provincial Auto Body and Collision Technician program.
+Students learn to prepare for structural repairs, including structural measuring and component removal.
+The course emphasizes advanced welding techniques such as squeeze-type resistance spot welding (STRSW), bronze welding, and multi-position steel structural welding.
+Hands-on training includes repair, replacement, and sectioning procedures for welded-on, cold-weld bonded, and rivet-bonded body panels.
+Instruction also covers mechanical systems (heating, cooling, climate control, powertrain, exhaust, fuel systems, and alternate fuel systems), basic electrical diagnosis and repair, supplemental restraint systems, pre/post-scanning, damage estimating, and final inspections.
+The course is delivered in a blended format, combining online self-paced study with on-campus practical training.

-Students achieving a blended grade of 70% or greater are eligible to:
+• A blended grade of 70% or higher qualifies students to:

-- receive ITA Technical Training credit for Auto Body and Collision Technician Level 3
+- Receive SkilledTradesBC Technical Training credit for Auto Body and Collision Technician Level 3

 Course code: ACAP 3003